browserengineering/book/book/animations.md

 Such animations are called *layout-inducing* and speeding them up requires [different techniques](reflow.md).[^not-advisable]

-[^not-advisable]: Because layout-inducing animations can't easily make
-    use of compositing, they're usually not a good idea on the web.
+[^not-advisable]: Because layout-inducing animations can't easily make use of compositing, they're usually not a good idea on the web.
 Not only are they slower, but because they cause page elements to move around, often in sudden jumps, meaning they don't create that illusion of continuous movement.
+An exception is a layout-inducing animation when resizing a browser window via a mouse gesture; in this case it's very useful for the user to see the new layout as the window size changes.
+Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual *gutter* (a gap between content and the edge of the window) during the animation, to avoid updating layout on every animation frame.

 The most complex part of compositing and draw is dealing with the hierarchical nature of the display list.
 For example, consider this web page: